united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/features/connectivity/additionalconnectivity/barcodereader-retrofitting.md

 1. Enable the barcodereader feature by executing the following command:
     ```bash
-    sudo $(which helm) upgrade --kubeconfig /etc/rancher/k3s/k3s.yaml  -n united-manufacturing-hub united-manufacturing-hub united-manufacturing-hub/united-manufacturing-hub --set _000_commonConfig.datasources.barcodereader.enabled=true --reuse-values --version $(sudo $(which helm) l
-    s --kubeconfig /etc/rancher/k3s/k3s.yaml  -n united-manufacturing-hub -o json | jq -r '.[0].app_version')
+    sudo $(which helm) upgrade --kubeconfig /etc/rancher/k3s/k3s.yaml  -n united-manufacturing-hub united-manufacturing-hub united-manufacturing-hub/united-manufacturing-hub --set _000_commonConfig.datasources.barcodereader.enabled=true --reuse-values --version $(sudo $(which helm) ls --kubeconfig /etc/rancher/k3s/k3s.yaml  -n united-manufacturing-hub -o json | jq -r '.[0].app_version')
     ```
 2. During startup, it will show all connected USB devices.
 Remember yours and then change the `INPUT_DEVICE_NAME` and `INPUT_DEVICE_PATH`.
 Also set `ASSET_ID`, `CUSTOMER_ID`, etc. as this will then send it into the topic `ia/ASSET_ID/.../barcode`.
-To configure these values, you should modify the barcodereader's deployment.
-The following command allows you for editting:
+You can change these values of the helm chart using `helm upgrade`.
+You find the list of parameters [here](/docs/reference/helm-chart/#barcode-reader).
+The following command should be executed, for example:
     ```bash
-    sudo $(which kubectl) edit deployment united-manufacturing-hub-barcodereader -n united-manufacturing-hub  --kubeconfig /etc/rancher/k3s/k3s.yaml
+    sudo $(which helm) upgrade --kubeconfig /etc/rancher/k3s/k3s.yaml  -n united-manufacturing-hub united-manufacturing-hub united-manufacturing-hub/united-manufacturing-hub --set _000_commonConfig.datasources.barcodereader.USBDeviceName=<input-device-name>,_000_commonConfig.datasources.barcodereader.USBDevicePath=<input-device-path>,_000_commonConfig.datasources.barcodereader.machineID=<asset-id>,_000_commonConfig.datasources.barcodereader.customerID=<customer-id> --reuse-values --version $(sudo $(which helm) ls --kubeconfig /etc/rancher/k3s/k3s.yaml  -n united-manufacturing-hub -o json | jq -r '.[0].app_version')
     ```
-    Make sure that changes are saved after the modification.
-4. The following command lists running pods.
-Remember the barcodereader pod's name.
-    ```bash
-    sudo $(which kubectl) get pods -n united-manufacturing-hub  --kubeconfig /etc/rancher/k3s/k3s.yaml
-    ```
-5. Execute the following command with the barcodereader pod's name to restart the pod:
-    ```bash
-    sudo $(which kubectl) delete pod <barcodereader-pod-name> -n united-manufacturing-hub  --kubeconfig /etc/rancher/k3s/k3s.yaml
-    ```
-6. Scan a device, and it will be written into the topic xxx
+3. Scan a device, and it will be written into the topic `ia/ASSET_ID/.../barcode`.

 Once installed, you can [configure](/docs/reference/microservices/barcodereader/) the microservice by setting the needed environment variables.
 The program will continuously scan for barcodes using the device and publish